-Two years into the COVID-19 pandemic, we're beginning to better understand the farreaching impacts that ongoing school closures and disruptions have had on Ontario's students.
+In this post pandemic context, we have a much clearer understanding of the farreaching impacts that ongoing school closures and disruptions have had on Ontario's students.

 Despite significant efforts by many, students have lost out on important learning experiences and faced ongoing social isolation, and some-who depend on schools for the safe and stable environment they provide and for the delivery of programs that meet basic needs (such as nutrition programs)-have suffered immeasurably.